How to Get Your Local Business on Google: Complete UK Guide 2025

 Create Location-Specific Content

 Start with a blog.
-Two or three well-written articles per month targeting local search queries can significantly improve your organic traffic within 3–6 months.
+Two or three well-written articles per month targeting local search queries can build useful keyword coverage over time.
 For example, a plumber in Hatfield might write "How much does a boiler replacement cost in Hertfordshire?" or "Signs your home in Welwyn Garden City needs a full rewire".

 You don't need to write thousands of words — but the content should be genuinely helpful, locally relevant, and structured with proper headings (H1, H2, H3) that Google can easily understand.